SystemSpace/Compendium/compendium.rst

 What's the astral plane in reference to Systemspace?
   Depends on how the System implements it.

+Would there be space for a demiurge-type figure such as Haruhi within Systemspace?
+  To a limit, yes - in a local sense, at least.
+It can be different per System.

+Do you know if one such manifestation is within our space?
+  I do not.

 Is it possible to travel through to other Systems physically?
   No, the space in which Systems reside is a higher-dimensional layer.
 There are a few programs which allow you to "walk" from System to System, but that won't work from Life.